SimLi1333/vidra/docs/docs/guides/usage.md

     reconcileOnEvents: true
 ```
 <Admonition type="note" title="Note">
-If you want to synchronize multiple Artefact Definitions (like Webserver and VirtualMachines), you can create multiple `InfrahubSync` resources with different `artefactName` values.
+If you want to synchronize multiple Artifact Definitions (like Webserver and VirtualMachines), you can create multiple `InfrahubSync` resources with different `artefactName` values.
 </Admonition>

 <Admonition type="note" title="Note">
 If you want to use a different namespace, make sure to add the `namespace` field in the metadata section accordingly.
-Vidra will find the `InfrahubSync` resource based on it Kind.
+Vidra will find the `InfrahubSync` resource based on its Kind.
 </Admonition>

 ### Applying the InfrahubSync Resource

 To apply the `InfrahubSync` resource, save the above YAML to a file (e.g., `infrahub-sync.yaml`) and run:

 ```sh
 kubectl apply -f infrahub-sync.yaml
 ```

 The `InfrahubSync` resource will trigger the Vidra operator to start synchronizing resources from Infrahub based on the specified query and parameters.
 You can monitor the status of the synchronization by checking the status of the `InfrahubSync` resource: